auriuki/jenkins-docker/README.md

 - `-v /var/run/docker.sock:/var/run/docker.sock` - mount/bid docker sockets<br>
 - `--name jenkins` - alias for created container - e.g. to be able login docker machine easily<br>
 - `jenkinsci/blueocean` - name of docker used to create Jenkins - released everytime when new blue ocean is released <br>

-More details on official Jenkins documentation
+More details on the official Jenkins documentation

 ### Running created container
 ```bash